Page retainer banner

 Occupational Studies Care

 This course focuses on the understanding of working in health, social care and children’s and young people’s settings.
+It is suitable for those who are interested in child development and who would like to work with children in the future.

-Key Stage 5
+Key stage 5

 BTEC Health and Social Care & BTEC Level 3 National Extended Certificate